2021

 2017

 Nov 2017: Kings College London (UK).
 ‘Epistemic exclusion and resistance under austerity’.
-Dept. of Philosophy; invited departmental guest speaker.
+KCL Dept. of Philosophy: invited departmental guest speaker.

 May 2017: University of Vienna (Austria).
 ‘Povertyism, exclusion, and epistemic objectification’.
-The Vienna Forum for Analytic Philosophy; invited seminar speaker.
+The Vienna Forum for Analytic Philosophy: invited speaker.

 2016

 Nov 2016: University of Stirling (UK).
 ‘The curious case of Ronald McDonald’s rights as a person’.
-Stirling Philosophy Society; invited seminar speaker.
+Stirling Philosophy Society: invited speaker.